 Since the door and frame are in and square.
 Break off your shims flush with your wall studs.

-Now you are going cut your desired trim down to size and put it around your door.
+In the next step, you are going to cut your desired trim down to size and put it around your door.

 - I would recommend choosing trim that matches the rest of your home for consistency.